 Upper-Class Members

-• Barry Bingham (Middlesex School, Harvard University) is the publisher of the Louisville Courier-Journal and the Louisville Times, and an heir to a Standard Oil fortune.
+• Barry Bingham - Middlesex School, Harvard University) - Publisher of the Louisville Courier-Journal and the Louisville Times.
+Heir to a Standard Oil fortune.
 He is an Episcopalian, a Democrat, and like many upper-class Southerners, a listee in the Washington Social Register.

-• Lloyd D. Brace (SR, Boston) is a Boston banker who sits on many corporate boards.
+• Lloyd D. Brace (SR, Boston) - Boston banker who sits on many corporate boards.

-• John R. Kimberly (Phillips Andover, MIT) inherited the Kimberly-Clark Company of Wisconsin, which was originally a paper-making firm.
-He sits on the boards of Northwestern Mutual Life, First National City Bank of New York, Corning Glass, Lawrence College, and the Episcopalian Church Foundation, as well as being president and chairman of the family firm.
+• John R. Kimberly (Phillips Andover, MIT) - Inherited the Kimberly-Clark.
+Sits on the boards of Northwestern Mutual Life, First National City Bank of New York, Corning Glass, Lawrence College and the Episcopalian Church Foundation.
+President and chairman of the family firm.

-• Lord Franks of Headington, chairman of Lloyd’s Bank, Ltd., London.
+• Lord Franks of Headington - Chairman, Lloyd’s Bank, Ltd., London.

-• John D. Rockefeller III (SR, NY) is the Rockefeller brother who spe¬cializes in cultural matters.
-As chairman of the foundation he has a firm grip on its activities.
-Other trustees come and go—he does not.
-He is president of the Japanese Society, the Asia Society, and the Council on Economic and Cultural Affairs.
-He is chairman of the National Council of the United Negro College Fund.
+• John D. Rockefeller III (SR, NY) - Specializes in cultural matters.
+As Chairman, he has a firm grip on its activities.
+Other trustees come and go; he does not.
+President of the Japanese Society, the Asia Society and the Council on Economic and Cultural Affairs.
+Chairman of the National Council of the United Negro College Fund.

 Representatives from Upper-Class Businesses